 San Antonio, Texas

 San Antonio makes our list of dog-friendly destinations thanks to its completely dog-friendly River Walk, 13 miles of paved riverside paths that run alongside the city’s u-shaped downtown.
 You can trek the entire 13 miles, or choose a part of the walk that will guide you through a particular park or district.
-Of the latter, we like the historic King William District where some of San Antonio’s oldest homes still stand, the popular Downtown Loop, and the hip and extremely dog-friendly Pearl District, the latter of which makes for a great stop for food at a patio restaurant.
+Of the latter, we like the historic King William District where some of San Antonio’s oldest homes still stand, the popular Downtown Loop, and the hip and extremely dog-friendly Pearl District.
+The latter makes for a great stop for food at a patio restaurant.

 Shelby Farms Park